PrajwalMDeshanur/Youtube.github.io/README.md

 - Inventory Management and Personalized Recommendations Balanced Binary Search Tree (BST) for Inventory Management:
-- To efficiently manage inventory, the PW Store uses a Red-Black Tree.
+- To efficiently manage inventory, the PW Store uses a **Red-Black Tree**.
 This data structure allows for efficient insertions, deletions, and searches, ensuring the inventory is always accurately maintained and can be queried quickly.

-- Collaborative Filtering for Personalized Recommendations:
-To enhance the shopping experience, the store employs collaborative filtering algorithms.
-This approach provides tailored product recommendations based on user preferences and purchase history, helping to increase engagement and sales.

 **Limitations**
-- Hash Table for Inventory Management: While hash tables provide O(1) average time complexity for insertions and lookups, they are not suitable for range queries, which are essential for managing inventory levels and filtering items based on price or category.
+-  While hash tables provide O(1) average time complexity for insertions and lookups, they are not suitable for range queries, which are essential for managing inventory levels and filtering items based on price or category.
-- Simple List for Personalized Recommendations: A simple list would require O(n) time complexity for searching and filtering recommendations, making it inefficient for real-time use with a large number of users and items.
+- A simple list would require O(n) time complexity for searching and filtering recommendations, making it inefficient for real-time use with a large number of users and items.

 **Market Benifts:**
-- Enhanced Shopping Experience: Seamless and intuitive shopping increases customer satisfaction and sales.
+-  Seamless and intuitive shopping increases customer satisfaction and sales.
-- Improved Inventory Management: Efficient tracking reduces stockouts and overstock situations.
+-  Efficient tracking reduces stockouts and overstock situations.

 Time Complexity: O(log n) for insertions, deletions, and searches.